bchtips/bchtips/readme.md

 `chrome.storage.largeSync.get(['data'],c=>{ console.log(c.data.wkey); });`

 You can do whatever you want with the code in this repository.
+If you want a copy of the backend scripts email bchtips@hotmail.com

 ---